Anglers Guide 2020-2021

 - Catch-and-release limits are in addition to the retention limits.

-- Two fish on Class 0 rivers.
+- A maximum of two fish on Class 0 rivers.

 Practice safe and responsible release techniques to ensure salmon survival.